dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/05-Aug-2023/deprecation-endpoints-discovery.md

 ## modelByEnvironment queries

-The `modelByEnvironment` object will be renamed and is being moved into the `environment` object.
-This change is in effect starting August 15, 2023.
+The `modelByEnvironment` object has been renamed and moved into the `environment` object.
+This change is in effect and has been since August 15, 2023.

 Example of query before deprecation: